rocketnova/ca-ui-mini-api-mock/README.md

 Primary use case is to test against strange and unlikely edge cases.

+## How to Run

+1. Make sure `docker` and `docker-compose` are installed
+2. Run `docker-compose up -d --build` to build the image and start the container in the background
+3. Connect to the API at `localhost:8888`

 ## Usage

 Use in conjunction with modHeader.
 This mock API recognizes the following `uniqueNumber` values: